Bobby Beausoleil: Murder of Gary Hinman

 Conspirator Susan Atkins stated before her death that she never heard Beausoleil indicate that a drug transaction was related at all to why they went to Hinman's house seeking money from him.

 Conviction, life in prison, and parole hearings

 On April 18, 1970, a Superior Court jury in Los Angeles found the 22-year-old Beausoleil guilty of first-degree murder of Hinman and sentenced him to death.

-Beausoleil's 18-year-old girlfriend Kathryn "Kitty" Lutesinger had testified against him during the trial; she was then pregnant by him and later gave birth to their daughter.
-The daughter would be cared for by Lutesinger's parents.
+Beausoleil's 18-year-old girlfriend, Kathryn "Kitty" Lutesinger, had testified against him during the trial; she was then pregnant by him and later gave birth to a daughter, who would be raised by Lutesinger's parents.

 In 1972, following the Supreme Court of California ruling (in the case of People v.
 Anderson) that the prevailing death penalty statutes were unconstitutional, Beausoleil's sentence was commuted to life imprisonment.